virasana/fraudulent_transactions/README.md

 ## In Sum

-* iterrows: concise!
+* merge: theoretically more performant, but verbose and reasonably complex.
-* merge: theoretically preferred
+* iterrows: elegant, concise!  performant!  gets my vote!